gonzacaminos/netlify-identity-widget/README.md

   APIUrl: 'https://www.example.com/.netlify/functions/identity'; // Absolute url to endpoint.
 ONLY USE IN SPECIAL CASES!
   namePlaceholder: 'some-placeholder-for-Name'; // custom placeholder for name input form
   locale: 'en'; // language code for translations - available: en, fr, es, pt, hu, pl, cs, sk - default to en
+  surnameDelimiter: ',' // Use this to show a Surname field that will be saved as Name + Delimiter + Surname on the API }
 ```

 Generally avoid setting the `APIUrl`.
 You should only set this when your app is